-- Strengthen the capacity of public and private, governmental, and non-governmental institutions working in the field of human rights, including the relevant government ministry. - · Provide human rights training for members of the justice system and security forces, as well as local elected officials and parliamentarians responsible for drafting laws.
+- Strengthen the capacity of public and private, governmental, and non-governmental institutions working in the field of human rights, including the relevant government ministry. - Provide human rights training for members of the justice system and security forces, as well as local elected officials and parliamentarians responsible for drafting laws.

-• Support and strengthen human rights education and At the domestic level: awareness-raising activities, including within the • Implement the recommendations and concluding education system. observations from the UN and African Union Treaty Bodies and the UPR At the international level:
+Support and strengthen human rights education and awareness-raising activities, including within the education system.

-- Submit periodic reports to the Treaty Bodies and ensure Continue to equip human rights institutions with the the implementation of resulting recommendations. necessary human and financial resources to ensure they carry out their work effectively without fear or • Implement the recommendations received during the interference. - UPR. - · Continue its consultations with Parliament on the ratification of the CMW, ICESCR-OP, the International Convention against the Recruitment, Use, Financing and Training of Mercenaries, and the Organisation of African Unity Convention for the Elimination of Mercenarism in Africa.
+- Submit periodic reports to the Treaty Bodies and ensure the implementation of resulting recommendations. - Implement the recommendations received during the UPR. - Continue its consultations with Parliament on the ratification of the CMW, ICESCR-OP, the International Convention against the Recruitment, Use, Financing and Training of Mercenaries, and the Organisation of African Unity Convention for the Elimination of Mercenarism in Africa.